Competition: Win a family night at an Edinburgh Rugby match

 HOW TO ENTER

+Simply answer this question: Who is the head coach of Edinburgh Rugby?

-Simply tell us why you would like to spend some Family Time at Edinburgh Rugby.
-Send your entry of no more than 200 words to ensportfinal@edinburghnews.com along with your name, address and telephone number.
+Send your answer to ensportfinal@edinburghnews.com along with your name, address and telephone number.
 Title your email ‘Miller Homes rugby tickets’.
-Entries will close at 10am on Monday, October 2 and the winner will be announced the following day.
+Entries will close at 5pm on Tuesday, October 3.

 Terms and conditions